 Tully Gorge National Park

-The many faces of Tully Gorge National Park, Queensland.
-Photos: Tourism Queensland; Jodie Thomas; John Connolly, NPRSR and Barry Schmith, NPRSR.
+Photos: Tourism Queensland; Jodie Thomas; John Connolly, Queensland Government; Barry Schmith, Queensland Government.

 Facilities and activities

-The Aboriginal Traditional Owners (TOs) of this area—the Jirrbal and Gulnay people—welcome you to Tully Gorge National Park.
-The TOs continue their cultural obligations and ask that visitors respect and care for the area.
+The Aboriginal Traditional Owners of this area—the Jirrbal and Gulnay people—welcome you to Tully Gorge National Park.
+The Traditional Owners continue their cultural obligations and ask that visitors respect and care for the area.
 The area is rich in cultural history and has many significant sites and story places.

-Tully Gorge camping and day-use areas are 40 km north-west of Tully.
+Tully Gorge camping and day-use areas are 41km north-west of Tully.

 Mount Tyson walking track starts on the western edge of Tully township.